 - The Collaborative (aka Coconut Collaborative)

 - WholeSoy & Co

 If you enjoy getting crafty in the kitchen, you can make your own vegan yogurt from scratch!
 There are zillions of vegan yogurt recipes online to choose from.
+Here is a very simple one from Minimalist Baker.
 You can even make yogurt in the Instant Pot pressure cooker.

 One brand of vegan yogurt can taste, look, and feel dramatically different from the next.
 So World of Vegan founder Michelle Cehn joined Plant-Based on a Budget founder Toni Okamoto for a taste test!
 Please note that everyone has different taste preferences, so these are just two people’s opinions.
 We’d love to hear your thoughts in the comments below!

-Article by Amanda Meth.
+This Vegan Yogurt Guide was written by Amanda Meth.
 Cover photo from Canva.com designed by Michelle Cehn.
+Photos and videos by Michelle Cehn.
 This vegan yogurt guide and list of plant based yogurt brands is not sponsored.
 This article may contain affiliate links, and shopping through these links supports our work at World of Vegan.
 Thank you!